-Applauded for his “gleaming trumpet work” (Hyde Park Herald) and “dazzling virtuosity” (Grunion Gazette), the American trumpeter Justin Bland is a versatile musician, performing on both historical and modern trumpets.
+Applauded for his “gleaming trumpet work” (Hyde Park Herald), “dazzling virtuosity” (Grunion Gazette), “immaculate intonation” (Boston Globe), and “superb control of dynamics and phrasing” (Boston Globe), trumpeter Justin Bland is a versatile musician, performing on both historical and modern trumpets.
 He specializes in early music, most notably in difficult high-register music for Baroque trumpet; for example, he has played Bach’s Brandenburg Concerto No. 2 with groups in Canada, Colombia, Denmark, Germany, Portugal, Serbia, Spain, Sweden, and the USA.
 Before formally studying Baroque trumpet, Justin won first prize in multiple historical instruments divisions of the National Trumpet Competition.
-As a highly sought-after solo/principal Baroque trumpeter, Dr. Bland has performed with several leading early music ensembles throughout North America including American Bach Soloists, Apollo’s Fire, Bach Collegium San Diego, Boston Baroque, Handel and Haydn Society, Lyra Baroque Orchestra, Musica Angelica, Scaramella, Tempesta di Mare, Washington Bach Consort, and many others.
+As a highly sought-after solo/principal Baroque trumpeter deemed “most likely to win a gold medal, if music had Olympics” (Boston Globe), Dr. Bland has performed with several leading early music ensembles throughout North America including American Bach Soloists, Apollo’s Fire, Bach Collegium San Diego, Boston Baroque, Boston Early Music Festival Orchestra, Handel and Haydn Society, Lyra Baroque Orchestra, Musica Angelica, Opera Lafayette, Scaramella, Tempesta di Mare, Washington Bach Consort, and many others.
 He has also played in South America with Ensamble Barroco de Bogotá.

 As a modern trumpeter, Justin has experience performing in orchestras, wind ensembles, jazz ensembles, pit orchestras for opera and musical theater, British brass bands, and numerous chamber ensembles.
 Before beginning his college career, he was principal trumpeter of the DC Youth Orchestra and had the opportunity to tour Japan as a trumpet soloist.
 He also performed regularly with the Prince George’s Philharmonic while in high school.
 More recently, he as appeared as a soloist with the South Dakota Symphony, the Firelands Symphony, and the Las Vegas Sinfonietta.

 In addition to being a trumpeter, Justin is also a countertenor and has sung with Apollo’s Fire and Opera Cleveland.
 While in Ohio working on his Master’s degree, he was an alto section leader in the chamber and chancel choirs at Trinity Cathedral in downtown Cleveland and was the countertenor with Cantores Cleveland (now Contrapunctus).
-Justin also plays recorder and has performed with ensembles including Croatian Baroque Ensemble, Enghave Barok, Finnish Baroque Orchestra, Orkester Nord, and Nivalis Barokk.
+Justin also plays recorder and has performed with ensembles including Croatian Baroque Ensemble, Enghave Barok, Finnish Baroque Orchestra, Göttinger Barockorchester, Nivalis Barokk, and Orkester Nord.

 Justin earned his DMA in trumpet performance from the University of Nevada, Las Vegas.
 He received his MA in early music performance practices from Case Western and his BM in trumpet performance from the University of Maryland.
 His primary trumpet teachers include Chris Gekker, Barry Bauguess, Steven Hendrickson, Steven Trinkle, and Justin Emerich.
 He has studied voice with Delores Zeigler, Ellen Hargis, and Aaron Sheehan.
 As a graduate assistant, Justin taught courses in ear training and music appreciation, and was a harpsichord tuner.